Best Free Graphic Design Resources & Tutorials

 What Can You Do with Graphic Design?

-Graphic design represents a wide-ranging field of visual expression, which means there is virtually no limit to the kinds of images that sufficiently skilled creatives can create.
-As the field of graphic design is so expensive, creatives can make use of their skills in both professional and personal contexts.
+Graphic design represents a wide-ranging field of visual expression, meaning there is virtually no limit to the kinds of images sufficiently skilled creatives can create.
+As the field of graphic design is so expansive, creatives can use their skills in both professional and personal contexts.
 As professional Graphic Designers, creatives will be tasked with building imagery that is both evocative and communicates complex persuasive ideas to their audience of consumers.
 Graphic Designers will build the iconography of companies and brands, build the images that audiences come to associate with those companies, and help construct memorable advertising campaigns, promotional material, and product packaging.

 Free Tutorials

-Students who want to get a feel for the process of graphic design before they invest too much time and money into professional training options may wish to take advantage of free online training resources and tutorials.
-These training resources will help students ease into using tools like Photoshop, Illustrator, and InDesign and will provide students with the necessary background on composition and design theories and philosophies.
-While students looking to use their graphic design skills professionally will need more advanced training, these online seminars are a great way to start down the path of graphic design education.
+Students looking to get a feel for the process of graphic design before investing time and money into professional training options may want to take advantage of free online training resources and tutorials.
+These resources will help students ease into using tools like Photoshop, Illustrator, and InDesign, and provide necessary background on composition and design theories and philosophies.
+While students looking to use their graphic design skills professionally will need more advanced training, these online seminars are a great way to start on the path of graphic design education.

 Students can also take advantage of the free articles and resources available on Noble’s Learn Graphic Design page.

-One of the larger costs associated with graphic design is licensing the necessary tools and applications.
-While licensing a single tool may not be that costly, learning to use several can quickly become a meaningful sum.
-This is especially true as more and more service providers move to a subscription-based model for their programs.
+One of the largest costs associated with graphic design is licensing the necessary tools and applications.
+While licensing a single tool may not be costly, learning to use several can quickly add up.
+This is especially true as more service providers move to a subscription-based model for their programs.

-One way to alleviate this cost is to consider taking advantage of free trials offered by service providers.
-Adobe, for instance, offers new users a free trial of each program in the Adobe Creative Cloud.
-This time, even if brief, it can be used to take advantage of the free training options made available through providers like Noble and Adobe.
+One way to alleviate this cost is by taking advantage of free trials offered by service providers.
+Adobe, for instance, offers new users a free trial for each program in the Adobe Creative Cloud.
+This time, even if brief, can be used to take advantage of the free training options available through providers like Noble and Adobe.
 Plus, these trials don’t have to be concurrent, so students can opt to block out the most convenient time.

-Students may also wish to consider exploring free program options, such as Inkscape and Darkboard.
-These alternatives are good for students experimenting with practices and design techniques.
-Still, they come with the drawback of having fewer training options and potentially lacking key features.
+Students may also wish to explore free program options like Inkscape and Darktable.
+These alternatives are great for students experimenting with practices and design techniques.
+However, they come with the drawback of having fewer training options and potentially lacking key features.

 Key Insights